 With all of those variables coming into play, functional security testing is essential.
 But before you dive in, you must consider these things:

 - As a CTO/CIO, you need to determine the scope of functional security testing on your applications

 - As a project manager, you need to decide what resources to allocate

 - As a functional security analyst, you need to determine the priorities for your security assessment

 Let me offer advice for doing those things by first saying that this process should be a collective effort between business analysts, developers and security analysts, and it should have proper management support.
 Further, this article focuses on providing a direction to defining the scope and does not venture into the technical details.

 Security facet prioritization

-Assign severity levels for Availability, Integrity and Confidentiality to the information assets managed by the applications.
-The person responsible for this
+Assign severity levels for Availability, Integrity and Confidentiality to the information

 - Account for all the data, technologies (this includes any third-party toolkits/APIs) and user types defined in the application